Good Bugs For Your Garden

-Not only do mosquitoes cause an itchy welt when they bite, they spread diseases.
-Eliminate stagnant water in your yard, where mosquitoes breed (clogged gutters are a common culprit), and wear insect repellent.
+Not only do mosquitoes leave itchy welts when they bite, they spread diseases.
+Eliminate stagnant water in your yard where mosquitoes breed (clogged gutters are a common culprit) and wear insect repellent.
 Try these tricks to repel mosquitos.

 These exotic ants were introduced to Alabama almost a century ago and have been proliferating ever since.
 They have an extremely painful sting and are displacing many native ant species.
 Avoid their large mounds, or call a professional exterminator to eliminate them in your yard.
 These are 14 bugs you didn’t know could bite you.